Record Sealing Attorney

 How Many Times Were You Arrested?

-You need to remember how many times you have been arrested (or given a notice to appear in court) for a criminal offense.
+We will need to research your background and determine how many times you have been arrested (or given a notice to appear in court) for a criminal offense.
 We need to know the dispositions (how the case was resolved by the court) for all of your cases.
-If you do not know this information we can do a pre-screening background check for you.
+We will do this work for you, and together, we will determine if you are eligible for a sealing or expungement of your record.

 Were You Ever Convicted?